rkgIITBh/data-structures.github.io/HTML/splayTree.md

  <img src="../images/splayExample2.png" alt="splaying example 2">
  </p>
 As the reader may observe the only operation used for turning the tree into a bushy tree is rotation.
+It indicates that in a completely skewed tree accessing node 1 takes <i>n-1</i> units of time.
+But accessing 2 after splaying takes <i>n/2</i> units of time instead of <i>n-2</i> units of time.
+No node is as deep as it was in original tree.
+However, splaying may not always lead to a cheaper accesses of nodes.
+It can lead to bad reorganization of the tree when accesses are cheap.

 We end this blog here.